antoniosh97/Recommender-System-2023/README.md

 ## 6. EXECUTION PROCEDURE
 <div align="justify">
-To get started with the development process for this Deep learning-based recommender system, you'll need to follow the steps outlined below:
+To get started with the development process for this Deep learning-based recommender system, you'll need to follow the steps outlined below:<br /><br />

-### Activate the environment
+**Activate the environment**
 To begin, you'll need to activate the project's environment.
 This can be achieved by running the following commands in the terminal:
 ```
 conda create --name final-project python=3.8